PCICF: A Pedestrian Crossing Identification and Classification Framework

 As shown in \autoref{sec:result}, the detections and classifications mostly coincide with the manual annotations of the pedestrian crossings in the case of single-directional pedestrian crossings.
-However, as seen in \autoref{tab:both}, more complex pedestrian crossing events are often misclassified.
-This is due to the difficulty in recognizing the cell activation patterns and connecting it to the correct entry in the MoreSMIRK dictionary.
-These events often involve heavy occlusions and background objects, however, are also challenging to other state-of-the-art algorithms for object detection and tracking.
-While PCICF does not offer higher recall in detecting and tracking these types of crossings, it is a computationally efficient framework and a basis for future work.
+However, as seen in \autoref{tab:both}, more complex pedestrian crossing events have a chance for misclassification.
+Such events often involve heavy occlusions and background objects, however, they are also challenging to other state-of-the-art algorithms for object detection and tracking.
+While such algorithms use rather end-to-end AI/ML components, PCICF's focus is on computational efficiency.
 A possible extension of the PCICF pipeline could be to include a module for pedestrian crossing intention detection~\cite{chi23}.
 This could serve as a prior for PCICF to improve the accuracy of the classifications.